Kanchanaburi province: Geography

 The province is in the west of Thailand, 129 km from Bangkok, and covers a total area of approximately 19,482 km2.
 It is the country's third largest province, after Nakhon Ratchasima and Chiang Mai.
 Topographically, it is covered with timber and evergreen forests.
-The total forest area is 11,990 km2 or 61.9 percent of provincial area.
+The total forest area is 11,990 km2 or 61.5 percent of provincial area.
 The district covers the source valleys of the rivers Kwae Yai and Kwae Noi ("River Kwai"), which merge at Kanchanaburi city to form the Mae Klong River.

+The neighboring provinces are (clockwise, from the north) Tak, Uthai Thani, Suphan Buri, Nakhon Pathom, and Ratchaburi.
+In the west it borders Kayin State, Mon State, and the Tanintharyi Region of Myanmar.

 Bong Ti is a transnational border crossing point, which is expected to gain in importance if the planned Dawei deepwater port project goes ahead, along with a highway and a railway line between Bangkok and the port.